watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 # Terminology
 This document leverages the terminology defined in {{!RFC7665}}, {{!RFC8402}}, {{!RFC8754}}, {{!RFC8986}} and {{!RFC9256}}.
 It also introduces the following new terms.

-* SRv6 Service Function Node: An SRv6 Segment Endpoint Node that provides SRv6-aware network functions as a service segment.
+* SRv6 Service Function Node: An SR segment endpoint node that provides SRv6-aware network functions as a service segment.

 # Design Objectives
 ## Goals/Objectives